'We've been living in anguish,' parents of missing Dapchi schoolgirls say

 They later released another statement to say the missing girls had been rescued by the Nigerian army, although they didn't specify the number that was rescued.

-Manzo and the other parents were jubilant but their cheers quickly turned into tears when the state government was forced to issue an embarrassing retraction the following day stating that the girls had not actually been found or rescued.
+Manzo and the other parents were jubilant, but their cheers quickly turned into tears when the state government was forced to issue an embarrassing retraction the following day stating that the girls had not actually been found or rescued.

-Officials apologized in the retraction for the "erroneous" statement that it said was based on inaccurate information.
+Officials apologized in the retraction for the "erroneous" statement and said it was based on inaccurate information.

 "The Yobe state government has no credible information yet as to whether any of the schoolgirls was taken hostage by the terrorists," said Abdullahi Bego, an aide to Yobe state governor Ibrahim Gaidam.